-Rule 13 Hearing Schedules
+Rule 13 District Environmental Commissions: Hearing Schedules

 (A) Scheduling.
-Hearings shall be scheduled and held in accordance with 10 V.S.A. § 6085, except that an applicant may, with the approval of the District Commission, waive those requirements.
-Hearings on requests for findings in Designated Downtowns shall be scheduled and held in accordance with 10 V.S.A. § 6086b.\Hearings may be continued until all testimony and evidence relating to the criteria set forth in the Act have been presented and all parties have had adequate opportunity in the judgment of the District Commission to be heard.
-If additional hearings are required, their scheduling is within the discretion of the District Commission.
+Hearings on applications shall be scheduled and held in accordance with the statutory requirements set forth in 10 V.S.A. § 6085, except that an applicant may, with the approval of the dDistrict eCommission, waive those requirements.
+Hearings on requests for findings in Designated Downtowns shall be scheduled and held in accordance with 10 V.S.A. § 6086b.
+Hearings may be continued until all testimony and evidence relating to the criteria set forth in the Act have been presented and all parties have had adequate opportunity in the judgment of the dDistrict eCommission to be heard.
+If additional hearings are required, their scheduling is within the discretion of the dDistrict eCommission.

 (B) Recesses.
-Any time prior to adjournment of a hearing by the District Commission, the District Commission may, on petition of a party or on its own motion, recess a hearing pending the convening of further hearings, receipt of submissions from parties, conduct of investigations, review of evidence in the record, completion of final zoning or subdivision review, deliberation or other similar reason.
-During such period, the applicant may, with due notice to all parties to the application, move to reopen the hearing on any of the applicable criteria in 10 V.S.A. § 6086(a) for the purpose of offering further relevant evidence or testimony.
+Any time prior to adjournment of a hearing by the dDistrict eCommission, the dDistrict eCommission may, on petition of a party or on its own motion, recess a hearing pending the convening of further hearings, receipt of submissions from parties, conduct of investigations, review of evidence in the record, completion of final zoning or subdivision review, deliberation or other similar reason.
+During such period, the applicant may, with due notice to all parties to the application, move to reopen the hearing on any of the applicable criteria specified in 10 V.S.A. § 6086(a)(1) through (a)(10) for the purpose of offering further relevant evidence or testimony.

 (C) Order of hearings.
-To the extent reasonable, the initial hearings shall be scheduled in the order that completed applications are filed, unless an applicant waives this priority right.-Adopted April 7, 2006, eff.
+To the extent reasonable, the initial hearings on applications and appeals shall be scheduled in the order that completed applications and appeals are filed, unless an applicant waives this priority right.-Adopted April 7, 2006, eff.
 May 1, 2006.